Where in the World is EPS?

 After our tour, we stopped for lunch at a pub recommended by Mr. Travel, Rick Steves

-We both had sandwiches (no beer, driving) with other tour
+We both had sandwiches (no beer, driving) with other tourists and many locals.

 We made it back to Dublin in plenty of time for our dinner out with th McEntee clan.
 There was nine people in our party for dinner at The Trocodero Restaurant.